 National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
 Until recently, such non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, during the first half of 2017 we received letters from the FBI advising that the non-disclosure requirements of seven NSLs - received in April 2012, February 2013, June 2013, July 2013, June 2015, Frebruary 2016 and December 2016 - are no longer applicable.
+To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of five NSLs - received in April 2013, October 2013, March 2014, November 2014 and May 2015 - are no longer applicable.

 We therefore can now disclose that we complied with each NSL by provided name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-Six of these seven NSLs sought information regarding only one phone number, the NSL received in April 2012 souhgt information for two phone numbers for the same customer.
+The April 2013 NSL sought information regarding three customer selectors and the October 2013 NSLs sought information regarding two customer selectors.
+The other three NSLs sought information regarding only one customer selector.
 Moreover, where applicable, we have revised the table above to reflect receipt of these NSLs.